-Beginning on July 1, McDonald's says starting wages will be a dollar more than the local minimum wage where company-owned restaurants are located.
-By the end of 2016, it said the average hourly wage for McDonald's workers at those stores will be more than $10 an hour, up from $9 an hour.
+Starting on July 1, McDonald's says the starting wages will be a dollar more than the local minimum wage where company-owned restaurants are located.
+Wages will be adjusted accordingly based on tenure and performance, it said.
+By the end of 2016, it said the average hourly wage for McDonald's workers at those stores will be more than $10 an hour.